-(v) Company wanted regular flow of revenue. (vi) Company wanted class of yeomen farmers and rich landowners. (vii) Any other relevant point.
-Any three points to be explained.
-PG 258,259 SECTION-B Long Answer Type Questions : 6×3=1 5.
-Expl ain the stages of conquest of Awadh by the British from 1801 ards.
-6 (i) The Subsidiary Alliance had been imposed on Awadh in 1801. (ii) Nawab had to disband his military force. (iii) Nawab allowed the British to position their troops within the kingdom. (iv) Nawab became dependent on the British to maintain law and order within the kingdom. (v) His control over chiefs and taluqdars was lessened. (vi) British became increasingly interested in acquiring the territory of Awadh due to its soil, resources, ideal location, and principal market of upper India. (vii) Lord Dollhouse described "Awadh as a cherry that will drop into our mouth one day." (viii) The takeover of Awadh in 1856 was expected to complete a process of territorial annexation. (ix) Allegation of misrule was imposed on Nawab Wajid Ali Shah. (x) He was dethroned and exiled to Calcutta on the plea that the region was being misgoverned, it was an emotional upheaval. (xi) Any other relevant point.
-Any six points to be explained PG-296 ' ' In the Constituent Assembly issues over 'national language' were sely debated".
-Explain the statement with examples.
-6 (i) Congress and Mahatma Gandhi accepted Hindustani as national language.
-As it was easy to understand and was a popular language among large section of India.
-Hindustani developed with the interaction of diverse culture and language.
-Hindustani language was chiefly made up of Hindi and Urdu. (ii) A plea for making Hindi as national language by R. V. Dhulekar. (iii) Language Committee tried to resolve the issue by deciding that Hindi in Devanagri script would be an official language . (iv) Transition to Hindi was a gradual process. (v) For initial 15 years after Independence, English to be used as official language.
+(v) (vi) 1 0 0 ers and rich landowners. (vii) • Any three points to be explained.
+PG 258,259 SECTION-B Lon g Answer Type Questions : 6×3= - Explain the stages of conquest of Awadh by the British from 1801 onwards. ( i ) The Subsidiary Alliance had been impo sed on Awadh in 1801. (ii) Nawab had to disband his military force 2. (iii) Nawab allowed the British to position the kingdom. heir troops within the (iv) Nawab became dependent on the Britisl within the kingdom. h to maintain law and order (v) His control over chiefs and taluqdars wa as lessened. (vi) British became increasingly interested i Awadh due to its soil, resources, ideal le of upper India.
+1 0 1 (vii) Lord Dollhouse described "Awadh as a mouth one day." cherry that will drop into our (viii) The takeover of Awadh in 1856 was experimental annexation. pected to complete a process of (ix) Allegation of misrule was imposed on Nawab Wajid Ali Shah. (x) He was dethroned and exiled to Calcutt was being misgoverned, it was an emot 1 0 ( xi ) Any other relevant point.
+Any six points to be explained PG-296 . , "In the Constituent Assembly issues ov nsely debated".
+Explain the statement wi 8 8 6 (i) ) Congress and Mahatma Gandhi acc language.
+As it was easy to understan among large section of India.
+Hir interaction of diverse culture and langu chiefly made up of Hindi and Urdu. d and was a popular language dustani developed with the (ii) A plea for making Hindi as national lan guage by R. V. Dhulekar. (iii) ) Language Committee tried to resolve th in Devanagri script would be an official (iv) ) Transition to Hindi was a gradual proce ss. (v) ) For initial 15 years after Independence , English to be used as official